vlandham/chrisandemmy_service/en/chrisandemmy.md

 *chris*

+*officiant*

+*chris*

+*emily*

 # Third Reading

+## Marriage Advise

+*Jane Wells (1886)*

+>Let your love be stronger than your hate or anger.
+Learn the wisdom of compromise, for it is better to bend a little than to break.
+Believe the best rather than the worst.
+People have a way of living up or down to your opinion of them.
+Remember that true friendship is the basis for any lasting relationship.
+The person you choose to marry is deserving of the courtesies and kindness you bestow on your friends.
+Please hand this down to your children and your children’s children.

 # Exchange of Rings

 # Pronouncement

-By the power invested in me on this day, June 1st, 2013, by the state of Massachusetts, I am wonderfully happy to announce you man and wife.
+By the power invested in me by the state of Massachusetts, on this beautiful day, the first of June, 2013, , I am wonderfully happy to announce you man and wife.

 You may kiss my sister.

 _[turn to audience]_

+May I introduce to you, Mr and Mrs. Emily and Christopher Jedras.

+_[cheers]_